The Third Party Litigation Funding Law Review: Portugal

 It is therefore not surprising that third party funding has caught the attention of the local arbitration community and has become a hot topic of debate, not only at arbitration conferences and webinars, but also in several recently published articles on the subject.2

-Portugal is also a greenfield market when it comes to the specific regulation of third party funding (as described in more detail below), although it remains to be seen whether this is something that favours or hinders its development in the country.
+Portugal is no longer a completely greenfield market when it comes to the specific regulation of third party funding (as described in more detail below), although it remains to be seen whether this is something that favours or hinders its development in the country.

 However, not everything favours third party funding in Portugal.
 The relatively small size of claims together with the local business mentality may be considered negative factors.

 Although finding reliable statistics in this field is not at all easy, to the best of our knowledge, 2020/2021 has seen the first cases of third party funding in Portugal, including a number of class actions for private enforcement filed by a consumer association.